SteveYYYl/reward-points/README.md

 dollar spent over $50 in each transaction
 (e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).

+Customer can insert a new transication by filling out the form, the table would be updated.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).